 My favorite part of this recipe might be the lemon citrus glaze on top!
 You could easily use milk instead of the lemon juice if you don’t love the citrus flavors as much as I do, but I personally think it would be a shame.
 It’s definitely meant to be a Blueberry Lemon Scone with Lemon Glaze.

-ITEMS YOU MIGHT ENJOY FOR MAKING THIS SCONE RECIPE:
+KITCHEN TOOLS THAT MIGHT IN MAKING THIS SCONE RECIPE:

 - Extra Large Silicone Baking Mat for Pastry Rolling with Measurements